- Home

 - 12 rewarding activities to do while walking

-We all know that walking is good for our health.
-It improves bone and muscle strength, boosts balance and coordination, and reduces the risk of diseases like diabetes and high blood pressure.
-Plus, it’s incredibly beneficial for our mental health and can be a powerful way to relieve both stress and anxiety.
+We all know walking is good for our health.
+It improves bone and muscle strength, helps with balance and coordination, and reduces the risk of conditions like diabetes and high blood pressure.
+Plus, it’s incredibly beneficial for our mental health and can be a powerful way to relieve stress and anxiety.

-But it can be difficult to find the time or motivation to walk as much as we should.
+However, it can be difficult to find time or motivation to walk as much as we should.
 And sometimes, no matter how much we try to increase our daily step count, completing thousands of steps a day doesn’t always seem possible – or desirable.

 So why not try combining walking with another activity?
 Not only can this make walking feel more interesting and enjoyable, but it can also be a way to tick tasks off your to-do list and get more things done.

-To help make walking seem that bit more appealing, here are 12 different rewarding activities you can do while walking.
+To help make it seem more appealing, here are 12 different rewarding activities you can do while walking.

 1. Listen to an audiobook or some music

-If you enjoy reading but can’t seem to find the time to get into a good book, why not listen to an audiobook while going for a walk?
+If you enjoy reading but can’t seem to find time to get into a book, why not listen to an audiobook while going for a walk?

 Audiobooks are becoming increasingly popular, and for good reason.
-They allow you to get totally immersed in a story while still doing other things.
-You can listen to audiobooks while cooking, cleaning, working out, or driving – but walking might just be the most enjoyable and beneficial way to lose yourself in a book.
+They allow you to get completely immersed in a story while doing other things.
+You can listen to audiobooks while cooking, cleaning, working out, or driving – but walking might be the most enjoyable and beneficial way to lose yourself in a book.

 Heading out for a walk while listening to your book is a fun and healthy way to get some me-time.
-If you have an Amazon account, you can trial whether audiobooks are for you with an Audible membership – the first three months are available for 99p.
-Whatever types of books you’re into, there are audiobooks for everyone.
+If you have an Amazon account, you can trial whether audiobooks are for you with an Audible membership.
+Whatever types of books you’re into, there are audio versions for everyone.
 Have a read of our article, 14 of the most popular audiobooks, to get inspired.

-Of course, you don’t have to listen to audiobooks when you’re walking.
-Listening to music can be restorative, invigorating, and relaxing, depending on the genre of music you’re listening to – so if you don’t already use Spotify, you might want to check it out.
+Of course, you don’t have to listen to audiobooks while walking.
+Listening to music can be restorative, invigorating, and relaxing – so if you don’t already use Spotify, you might like to check it out.

 Spotify is a digital streaming site home to millions of songs and podcasts, and it’s great for discovering new artists as well as listening to old favourites.
-Spotify is free but you can upgrade to a premium account if you don’t want adverts interrupting your flow.
+Spotify is free, but you can upgrade to a premium account if you don’t want adverts interrupting your flow.
+Premium users even get 15 hours a month of audiobook listening included with their membership, so it’s a great all-round platform.

 2. Practise mindfulness

 It’s easy for our thoughts to wander and for the things we’re worried or stressed about to creep into the forefront of our minds, no matter how hard we try to focus on the present.
-But mindfulness is a great way to counteract this, as it’s a technique that’s all about bringing your attention to the present moment.
+But mindfulness is a great way to counteract this, as it’s a technique for bringing your attention to the present.

-Practising mindfulness while you walk is pretty straightforward: it’s all about focusing on the moment and observing the different sights, sounds, and smells you encounter.
+Practising mindfulness while walking can be pretty straightforward: it’s all about focusing on the moment and observing the sights, sounds, and smells you encounter.

 Alternatively, you can listen to a free 12-minute walking meditation on the Mindful website – or, just head out by yourself and try to appreciate your environment in brand new ways.
 What can you see, hear, and smell?
 What new thoughts are coming to you?
 How are you feeling?

-Aside from gaining a new appreciation for your surroundings, you may well find that you return home feeling relaxed, refreshed, and re-energised.
+Aside from gaining a new appreciation for your surroundings, you may find you return home feeling relaxed, refreshed, and re-energised.

-If you’re interested in mindfulness, qualified mindfulness teacher, Claire, runs weekly 30-minute morning meditations over on Rest Less Events.
+If you’re interested in mindfulness, you might like our mental fitness flow sessions over on Rest Less Events.

 3. Learn a language

-If you’d like to learn a new language but have struggled in the past, you might be interested to know that walking can give your learning abilities a big boost.
+If you’d like to learn a new language but have struggled in the past, you might be interested to know that walking can boost your learning abilities.

 Studies show that the hippocampus – the part of the brain responsible for learning and memory – grows as you exercise and becomes fitter.
 Other research even suggests that walking while learning a language makes it easier to pick up new vocabulary and retain information.